The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 The third step

 - Repeat step one and turn the clippers ON this time.
-Reinforce clippers = reward when your horse is still or steps towards the clippers.
+Reinforce the notion of clippers = reward when your horse is still or steps towards the clippers.

 The fourth step

 - Move closer to your horse with the clippers on.
 REWARD.
-Don’t push on if he’s stepping backward.
+Don’t push on if they’re stepping backward.

 - Repeat ad nauseam.